codemonument/example-bun-sqlite-hosting/README.md

 # Deployment Insights gathered

+## Fly.io 2025-10-15: works ok

+- some issues with the initial deployment, the automatic detection got some things wrong as i gave the git repo to fly.io
+- Good: volume was created and mounted correctly
+- Question: Does scaling the volume via fly.toml work?
+- Bad: Cold Start time is really bad (initial request did fail due to coldstart!)

 ## Railway 2025-10-15: not my cup of tea

 I'm not using railway for more projects.
 Main issue: I cannot automate volume